 ‘Predictions for this variant’ button

 Once the ‘Predictions for this variant’ button ( ) is clicked, a pop-up window appears showing the available predictions for the selected protein variant (Figure 2).
 On the right side of the window, a square with the summary of the prediction information is shown.
 It includes the protein variant name, in one letter amino acid code, and the consensus classification, according to the method explained below.
-The color of the square also shows the consensus classification, being red for deleterious variants, green for tolerated variants and grey for uncertain predictions.
+The color of the square also shows the consensus classification, being red for Pathogenic variants, green for Benign variants and grey for VUS predictions.
 On the left side, the summary of binary predictors used (all included in dbNFSP 4.1a1), as well as the rankscores (values) and binary predictions (underline color) thereof are shown in a scrolling column.
-Rankscores range from 0 to 1, being 1 the most probably deleterious score.
+Rankscores range from 0 to 1, being 1 the most probably Pathogenic score.
 Binary predictions are usually obtained directly from the scores, but some predictors such as LRT incorporate extra information for the prediction.

 The consensus classification returned to the user is calculated by two rules: